 The Company records revenues using the mark-to-market method of accounting for derivative contracts for which it is not permitted to use hedge accounting.
 A discussion of the Company's hedge accounting is included in Note 5, "Derivative and Financial Instruments."
 These mark-to-market activities include derivative contracts for natural gas commodities.
 Under the mark-to-market method of accounting, the Company records the fair value of these derivatives as mark-to-market derivative assets and liabilities at the time of the contract execution.
-The Company records the fair market value changes in its mark-to-market derivatives in its Consolidated Statements of Operations.
+The Company records the fair market value changes in its mark-to-market derivatives in its Consolidated Statements of Operations and as Risk management assets and liabilities in its Consolidated Balance Sheets.